ros2/rosbag2/docs/converter_plugin_development.md

 ## Writing converter plugins for both serialization and deserialization

-Most converter plugins will be needed to convert between a custom serialization format in both directions, i.e. serialization and deserialization.
+Most converter plugins are used to convert between a custom serialization format in both directions, i.e. serialization and deserialization.
 To write a plugin `MyConverter` supporting conversion to and from a custom serialization format, implement the interface `rosbag2::converter_interfaces::SerializationFormatConverterInterface`.

 The plugin interface provides two functions: